 Long Trail: Day 15 (Zero Day in Waterbury)

-September 28th, 2022: (0 miles)
+September 28th, 2022: (0 miles, 0 ft elevation gain)

 I haven’t stayed at many bed and breakfasts, but the Old Stagecoach Inn was the best one I’ve experienced.
-It was an all you can eat breakfast, and I made sure to take full advantage, I ordered obscene amounts of pancakes, bacon, and eggs.
+It was an all-you-can-eat breakfast, and I made sure to take full advantage.
+I ordered obscene amounts of pancakes, bacon, and eggs.

 I spent the rest of the day exploring the inn and learned about their history.
-It was built in the 1800s and it officially became an inn in the 1980s.
+It was built in the 1800s, and it officially became an inn in the 1980s.

 That night, I went to bed early in preparation for the Mansfield Section of the LT.